When you click on a retailer link on our site, we may earn affiliate commission to help fund our not-for-profit mission. Find out more.

 Dedicated hours for vulnerable shoppers in store

-If you’re elderly or vulnerable but are able to use shops, use the table below to find out when each supermarket is open for vulnerable shoppers and their carers.
+If you plan to use the shops, use the table below to find out when each supermarket is exclusively open for vulnerable shoppers and their carers.

 - Find out more: how to shop safely in store during the coronavirus outbreak

 In many areas, mutual aid groups that were set up by local residents via Facebook during the first national lockdown have been resurrected, providing much-needed help to vulnerable local people or those having to isolate.
 Search for your local mutual aid group if you’d like to get involved or if you need help.